cardboard-iguana/cardboard-iguana.com/log/2022-03-27-itprotv-comptia-security-plus.md

 ## Remote Wiping

-Interesting...
-There are local device wiping tools that can be triggered when a SIM card change is detected.
+Interesting… There are local device wiping tools that can be triggered when a SIM card change is detected.

 ## Geolocation, Geofencing, and Push Notifications